-Scholarships are primarily intended for school pupils in years 11, 12 and 13 or undergraduate students, and are suitable for those hoping to apply for Music Scholarships in further education or those (of any age) who are planning to enter the music profession.
+Scholarships are primarily intended for school pupils in years 10 to 13 or undergraduate students, and are suitable for those hoping to apply for Music Scholarships in further education or those (of any age) who are planning to enter the music profession.

 Music Scholars from St Mary’s have gone on to study at various Conservatoires and Universities.
 Some have become Lay Clerks in Cathedral Choirs, one is now a much sought after concert soloist and opera singer, and others are pursuing active musical careers.
-Over the years our Organ Scholars have included Jeremy Barham and, more recently, Timothy Burke (Exeter College, Oxford).
-Our 2007/09 Organ Scholar, Jeremy Cole, is now Organ Scholar at Hereford Cathedral before going to Trinity College, Cambridge.
+Over the years our Organ Scholars have included Jeremy Barham and Timothy Burke (Exeter College, Oxford).
+More recently, our 2007/09 Organ Scholar, Jeremy Cole, spent his gap year as Organ Scholar at Hereford Cathedral before going to Trinity College, Cambridge.
 He is now Assistant Director of Music at St Martin-in-the-fields, London.
 Maks Adach was here from 2009/2011 before going to Exeter College, Oxford to read music.
 He is now Master of Music at Pusey House, Oxford.
-Maks was followed by Jonny Allsopp (2011/2013) who also spent his gap year as Organ Scholar at Hereford Cathedral.
-Of our recent Choral Scholars one was awarded a Choral Scholarship at Magdalen College for 2010 and another at Somerville College for 2011.
-One is singing with the choir of Newcastle Cathedral whilst in the area at university.
+Maks was followed by Jonny Allsopp (2011/2013) who also spent his gap year as Organ Scholar at Hereford Cathedral before going to Durham University where he is also the Organ Scholar at Durham cathedral.
+In September 2017, he takes up the Organ Scholarship at Westminster Cathedral.